ufs-community/ufs-srweather-app/docs/UsersGuide/source/CodeReposAndDirs.rst

    |                           | the status of the workflow.                                        |
    +---------------------------+--------------------------------------------------------------------+

-The output files for an experiment are described in Chapter 7 (TODO: link to Inputs and Outputs).
+The output files for an experiment are described in :numref:`Section %s <OutputFiles>`.
 The workflow tasks are described in :numref:`Section %s <WorkflowTaskDescription>`).